 5. Suitable companions, you’ll find

-Horses are gregarious animals, which means they’re not meant to live alone.
-At the very least, a playmate will contribute to your horse’s mental health.
+Horses are gregarious animals, meaning they’re not made to live alone.
+At least one playmate will contribute to your horse’s mental health.
 However, the addition of a new horse should not be done lightly: it’s important that both horses get to know each other beforehand, and that they get along well.
-If this is not the case, the misunderstandings that may arise could lead to injury.
+In such cases, disagreements can be muscular, leading to injury.

-So add a new horse in stages: they can start by getting to know each other through the fence, then together under surveillance, first for a few hours a day, then if all goes well on a daily basis, still under surveillance at first.
+So add a new horse in stages: they can start by getting to know each other through the fence, then together under supervision, first for a few hours a day, then if all goes well on a daily basis, still under supervision at first.
 Here too, a surveillance camera can be a useful tool for monitoring integration, especially during the first few nights.

 Integration into a herd should be gradual.